 We then apply the theory to groups interpretable over algebraically closed valued fields.
 Already the case of Abelian varieties is of considerable interest; all three ingredients above occur, and the description beginning with a definable map into a piecewise linear definable group L takes a different aspect than the classical one.
-(The points of L over a local field will form a finite group, related to the group of connected components in the Neron model.)
-Non-commutative interpretable groups include the congruence subgroups of algebraic groups, and quotients by them.
+The points of L over a non-archimedean local field will form a finite group, related to the group of connected components in the Neron model.
+On the other hand over $\mathbb{R}(t)$ the same formulas will give tori over \mathbb{R} .

+Non-commutative definable groups include the congruence subgroups of algebraic groups, and quotients by them.

-Previous work in this direction used other theories, inspired by topology; see [7] regarding the p-adics.
+Previous work in this direction used other theories, inspired by topology; see [23], [10] regarding the p-adics.